 This is largely because prior to the SP1 guidance, we only had a 200GB supportability limit to work toward for collaboration scenarios which lead customers to question the scalability of SharePoint.
 It seemed logical to conclude that – given the 200GB limitation – storing BLOBs outside of the SQL DB would mean that only metadata stored within the DB itself would count towards that limit.
-This misconception was encouraged by a lack of guidance from Microsoft (the software boundaries document made no mention of RBS) and no concrete explanation around the sizing limits.
+This misconception was encouraged by a lack of guidance from Microsoft (the made no mention of RBS) and no concrete explanation around the sizing limits.

 The options for customers were limited to:

 - Assuming that RBS provided a means of bypassing the 200GB limitation and scaling up or,

 - Assuming that the 200GB limitation included metadata and BLOBs, regardless of BLOB location and scaling out by creating new Content Databases.

 I think it’s worth mentioning at this stage that the advice back then was – and still is – to ensure that site collections remain below 100GB in order to allow for backup/restore operations.
 The one exception to this is where a site collection is the only one stored within a content DB, in which case the size of the site collection is limited to the size of the content DB and backup/restore operations must be taken at the SQL DB level.

 Fast forward to today and we have some new guidance from the SharePoint Product Group based on lessons learned over the last 12 months.
 Rather than regurgitate this information I refer you to the links at the top of this post, and have attempted to provide a summary of the sizing changes: